-On July 1, 2 and 3, the eleven officers and three-hundred twenty-three other ranks - well below establishment strength - of the Newfoundland Battalion marched into Equihen Camp from Écuires.
-There the unit was visited on July 3 by the Right Honourable D.W.F.
-Lloyd, the new Prime Minister of Newfoundland and it was there that the unit would pass the next two months.
+On July 1, 2 and 3, the eleven officers and three-hundred twenty-three other ranks - well below establishment strength - of the Newfoundland Battalion had marched into Equihen Camp from Écuires.
+There the unit had been visited on July 3 by the Right Honourable D.W.F.
+Lloyd, the new Prime Minister of Newfoundland and it was there that the unit was to pass the next two months.